 Applying for regulatory approvals to complete a land or shoreline project can be challenging.
 To help simplify the permitting process, the State of Washington has a single application form that is mutually accepted by the jurisdictional agencies, called the Joint Aquatic Resource Permit Application (JARPA).
-To begin the permitting process, Chelan PUD encourages applicants to contact their local City or County office for pre-application consultation, as well as, other potential jurisdictional agencies to assess the feasibility of their proposed project before beginning the permitting process.
+To begin the permitting process, Chelan PUD encourages applicants to contact their local City or County office for pre-application consultation, as well as other potential jurisdictional agencies to assess the feasibility of their proposed project before beginning the permitting process.
 The JARPA process is outlined more fully in Section 4 of this document and is available on-line at www.epermitting.wa.gov/.
 Chelan PUD Real Estate Services staff is also available to discuss Project specific considerations.
-See Appendix D for a list of Chelan PUD contacts.